crgr/zed-cheatsheet/README.md

 (Note: The first time you run it, macOS might ask for permission to access the folder/file.
 Click OK.)

-This project was inspired by the excellent https://cheatsheets.zip/zed.
+This project was inspired by the very useful https://cheatsheets.zip/zed.